S-M-J-I/task-app/README.md

 # Task-App

-A simple task app in NodeJS
+A simple task app in NodeJS.
+A huge thank you to Andrew Mead and his Nodejs course for all the guidelines.
+[Find it here](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/)

 ## Features